 After consideration of these colour swaps, it is clear that the determination of when to revert to the original stopping rule could be determined in a more sophisticated manner.
 For example, instead of trying to revert only on the jth colour change, one could instead try to revert on every colour change, and revert the first time it is possible to revert.
-This recolouring rule gives us a second set of possible path swaps, and we call such pairs multicolour swaps.
-We will define these recolouring rules in Section 4.3.
+This recolouring rule gives us a second set of possible path swaps, and we call such pairs multi-colour swaps.
+We will define these recolouring rules in Sect.
+4.3.
 Of course, a multitude of other rules can easily be created.
-For our purposes, colour swaps and multi-colour swaps will be sufficient, but other generalisations could easily be considered.
+For our purposes, colour swaps and multi-colour swaps will be sufficient, but other generalisations could easily be considered, and may be important for showing optimality in cases outside those considered in the current paper.
+We leave this as an avenue for future research.